FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 Fields may have different scenarios either to vary annotations or to use different code set scenarios for different use cases.
-The default value of `scenario` is “base”, so the attribute need not be supplied if there is only one form of a field.
+The default value of `scenario` is "base", so the attribute need not be supplied if there is only one form of a field.

 Uniqueness of field scenarios is enforced by the XML schema, both as the